Roy Kellerman: History

-Actions during assassination
+Assassination of John F. Kennedy

-As the Assistant Special Agent in Charge of November 22, 1963, Shift Team #3, Kellerman was riding in the front passenger seat of the presidential limousine.
+As the Assistant Special Agent in Charge of November 22, 1963, Shift Team No. 3, Kellerman was riding in the front passenger seat of the presidential limousine.
 The driver was Secret Service Agent William Greer.
 Like all Secret Service agents assigned to protect the President of the United States, Kellerman was trained to use his own body as a shield, taking a bullet if necessary in the line of duty.

-Kellerman along with Secret Service agents William Greer, Clint Hill, and Rufus Youngblood, provided testimony to the Warren Commission in Washington, D.C. on March 9, 1964.
+Kellerman along with Secret Service agents William Greer, Clint Hill, and Rufus Youngblood, provided testimony to the Warren Commission in Washington, D.C., on March 9, 1964.

 Kellerman testified, "I turned around to find out what happened when two additional shots rang out and the President slumped into Mrs. Kennedy's lap and Governor Connally fell to Mrs. Connally's lap."

-He further testified to the Warren Commission that the assassination then ended in a "flurry of shells" coming into the limousine.
+He further testified to the Warren Commission that he first heard what sounded like a "pop" or a "firecracker" somewhere to his right and about five seconds later the assassination then ended in a "flurry of shells" coming into the limousine.
+He described the final shots as "like a plane going through a sound barrier; bang bang".
+During his testimony he said: "If President Kennedy had from all reports four wounds, Governor Connally three, there have got to be more than three shots, gentlemen.".
+Kellerman stated that at the hospital he observed that a part of Kennedy's right rear skull was missing, with a hole measuring 5 inches in diameter.

 The House Select Committee on Assassinations declared in 1979 that "the Secret Service was deficient in the performance of its duties" at the time of the assassination, and that President Kennedy did not receive adequate protection in Dallas.
 Regarding the conduct of Secret Service Agent Roy Kellerman, the HSCA noted:

 No actions were taken by the agent in the right front seat of the Presidential limousine [Roy Kellerman] to cover the President with his body, although it would have been consistent with Secret Service procedure for him to have done so.
 The primary function of the agent was to remain at all times in close proximity to the President in the event of such emergencies.